-To get support for Specific Learning Difficulty at university, you must have a current diagnostic assessment report.
+To get support for Specific Learning Difficulty at University, you must have a current full diagnostic assessment report.
 You must be 16 or older at the time of the assessment.
 The assessor must be appropriately qualified.

 The Disabilities and Dyslexia Service offers dyslexia screening and full dyslexia assessments.
 We also offer advice and guidance on the support available for students with a Specific Learning Difficulty.

 If you suspect you might have dyslexia, book a free computer screening appointment at Holloway Road Learning Centre.
 You do not have to meet with a DDS Adviser first.
 Call or email DDS directly.

 The computer screening will take up to 40 minutes to complete.
 The screening test result is an indication of your chances of having dyslexia.
 It is a not a diagnosis.

 A DDS team member will explain your screening test results.
 If appropriate, we will recommend you have a full dyslexia assessment.
 You may be eligible for funding towards to the cost of a full assessment.